This post is a complete overview of Bitcoin Wallets.

 Let’s get started at once!

-A bitcoin wallet is a programme application or device that is used to store and manage digital assets transactions.
+A bitcoin wallet is a program, application, or device that is used to store and manage digital assets transactions.

 But in the right sense of it, coins are not stored directly in these wallets.

-Rather, relevant information that can be used to access the user’s bitcoin address and validate transactions on the blockchain network.
+Rather, it stores relevant information that can be used to access the user’s bitcoin address and validate transactions on the blockchain network.

 We can say that the wallets hold the coordinates to the digital assets on the blockchain network.
 These relevant information are known as the Private and Public Keys.